jsimplicio/jsimplicio.github.io/_posts/2019-4-1-analyzing-open-ended-questions.md

 tags: [dscout, software development, open-ends, research, analysis, word cloud, React app]
 ---

-The diary team recently launched a new analysis tab with improvements and features that help researchers understad the answer to open-ended questions.
+The diary team recently launched a new analysis tab with improvements and features that help researchers understand the answer to open-ended questions.

 ## Brief
 Researchers need to gather meaningful data from the answers of open-ended questions.
 Close-ended questions are easily quantifiable and displayed as graphs in the summary tab.
 With the analysis tab, researchers are able to dig deeper into open-ended answers, and form patterns based on open-ended-questions.